Skip to main content

 The board consists of up to 10 full members elected by the membership, up to four individuals co-opted by the board (including a chair from the membership and treasurer appointed by the board) and ACEVO’s chief executive.

-Rosie joined the board in 2019.
+Mark joined the board in 2024.

-Joyce joined the board in 2020.
+Jonathan joined the board in 2025.

-Kate joined the board in 2020.CEO
+Catherine joined the board in 2025.

 Neil Heslop OBE

-Neil is chief executive of CAF, and co-founder of the charity Blind In Business, serving as a trustee since 1992.
+Neil is chief executive of Charities Aid Foundation and co-founder of the charity Blind In Business, serving as a trustee since 1992.
 He was previously CEO of international pan-disability charity Leonard Cheshire Disability and acted as an advisor to the UK government on the introduction of the Disability Discrimination Act.
 Neil is also co-chair of the Disability Charities Consortium, a group of the eight largest disability charities dedicated to promoting the rights and interests of 13 million disabled people in the UK.

 Neil joined the board in 2020.